 A Answers (3)

-Mehmet Oz, MD, Cardiology, answeredHair color used to be very detrimental to one's health.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredHair color used to be very detrimental to one's health.
 Dr. Oz explains how safe hair color is now in this video.

 Discovery Health answeredColoring your hair can cause damage to your scalp if you're allergic to the dye.